gcgarner/IOTstack/README.md

 # Tested platform
 Raspberry Pi 3B and 4B Raspbian (Buster)

+## Running under a virtual machine
+For those wanting to test out the script in a Virtual Machine before installing on their Pi there are some limitations.
+The script is designed to work with Debian based distos.
+Not all the container have x86_64 images.
+For example Portainer does not and will give an error when you try and start the stack.
+Please see the pinned issue #29, there is more info there.

 # Feature Requests
 Please direct all feature requests to [Discord](https://discord.gg/W45tD83)